 - Always provide the URL (location) of the website, as well as the date that you accessed the material.
 Use a permalink or stable link.
 Some websites come and go very quickly, including online versions of print magazines.

-- Internet Citation Guides are available online (use a search engine to locate them).
+- Internet Citation Guides are available online.
 Examples of Internet sources are found online of the Chicago Manual of Style.
-Check the various VIU Library Guides according to the specific discipline
+Check VIU’s Library Guide “Citing Your Sources.”

 Acknowlegement: Comments for this webpage are based on the many papers graded over the years, as well as the helpful suggestions of Vancouver Island University (formerly, Malaspina University-College) students and colleagues.